-The circuit files containing the problems (.SCH files) must be placed into the TINA directory or one of its subdirectories.
+The circuit files containing the problems (.TSC files) must be placed into the TINA directory or one of its subdirectories.
 Files corresponding to the same problem set should be kept with the problem descriptor file (.EXA) in a separate subdirectory.
-However, if troubleshooting is going to be done in conjunction with the data acquisition card, the SCH files of these circuits must be placed in the MEAS_SCH subdirectory.